 At that time many people were anticipating the imminent return to earth of Jesus Christ (some people still do!) but Fox now understood that Christ had in fact already returned – not in the way people expected, but in a spiritual sense, in the human heart.
 Fox declared that “Christ has come to teach his people himself”.
 There was no need to wait for the “Kingdom of God” to arrive: it was already here, for anyone who wanted it.
 If that were so of course then the whole apparatus of priests, rituals and theological systems which had been built up by the established Churches, whether Catholic or Protestant, were entirely superfluous.
 Fox, controversially for that time, declared that this spirit – the “light of Christ” – is to be found in every human being, not just Christians.

 Fox was convinced that this was in fact how Christianity had been at the beginning and was always meant to be, but that over the ages vested interests and the ambitions of power-hungry individuals had corrupted the original simplicity of the Christian message and ossified the Church.
+It is interesting in fact that similar ideas had been taught by radical reformers like Thomas Muentzer and Hans Denck in Germany some 150 years earlier.
 The 20th century writer Reginald Reynolds says that “Quakerism began as a protest against dead letter religion” (in “John Woolman and the 20th century”).
-Similarly Henry Binns describes the early Quakers as “A people gathered from many sects into the freedom the Spirit” (in “Selections from the works of Isaac Penington”).

 In those days, however, failing to conform to the established order – whether the King’s or Cromwell’s – led to persecution and imprisonment.
 The Quakers however refused to compromise and proved impossible to suppress, developing a technique of stubborn but non-violent resistance to the abuse of power, which has been an example to all the ages since.
 Soon Quakers were introducing their beliefs to lands beyond the British Isles, from Russia to Barbados.
 One intrepid Quaker woman even obtained an audience with the Sultan of the Turkish empire!
 William Penn went so far as to establish a Quaker state in Pennsylvania which, during the seventy years or so that Quakers were able to retain control of it, was a beacon of enlightenment compared with the narrow-minded intolerance that still marked most of the Puritan colonies of New England at that time.
 The French writer Voltaire said that William Penn’s pact with the native people was the only treaty made between the white settlers and the American Indians that was never sworn to, and the only one that was never broken.